-Bedtime aspirin may reduce risk of morning heart attackNovember 19th, 2013 in Cardiology /
+Bedtime aspirin may reduce risk of morning heart attackNovember 19, 2013 in Medicine & Health / Cardiology

 Taking aspirin at bedtime instead of in the morning might reduce acute heart events, according a new study presented at the American Heart Association's Scientific Sessions 2013.